-On BMW vehicles, a Restraint System Malfunction warning message pops up, and the airbag light (SRS) turns on to warn the driver that the airbags are not working properly and may not deploy in case of an accident.
-The most common problems that cause airbag light and restraint system malfunction warnings on a BMW are low battery voltage or faulty passenger occupancy sensors (mounted under the passenger seat).
+Restraint System Malfunction warning messages often appear on BMW vehicles along with an airbag light (SRS) illuminated to warn the driver about a malfunction of the airbags with potential consequences that the airbags may not function correctly in case of an accident.
+The most common issue leading to the failure of the BMW airbag light and restraint systems is a faulty passenger weight sensor under the front seat.
+Our frequent experiences are related to low battery voltage and faulty passenger occupancy sensors (mounted under a passenger seat).

 Most BMW owners will get one of these warnings when there is a problem with the airbags and restraint system.

 The YOUCANIC Pro Manuals offer OEM Factory Repair Manuals with detailed steps and illustrations, comprehensive wiring diagrams, torque specifications, and access to technical service bulletins and OEM service information, mirroring dealership manuals.

 - Pass.
 Restraint System fault on the dashboard